locationtech/geomesa/docs/user/datastores/index_creation.rst

   List type attributes may be indexed, but querying a list-type index may result in duplicate results.
 If duplicate results are a problem, users should implement their own de-duplication logic for list queries.

 Attribute indices also support a secondary, tiered index structure.
 This can improve attribute queries that also contain a spatial and/or temporal predicate.
-Unless configured differently, the default geometry and date attributes will be used to create a secondary Z3 or XZ3 index.
+Unless configured differently, the default date attribute will be used to create a secondary temporal index.

 .. note::